doculibre/gradle-vaadin-plugin/README.md

 # License
 This software is distributed under the Apache License 2.0.
 For more information about the license see the LICENSE.md file in the root directory of the repository.

+# How to make a change
+Use branch gradle7
+Run the gradle task "build" and retrieve the generated jar